eliegkassouf/jobsite360distribution/README.md

 ## Why Download/Install/Bookmark JobSite360? 🤨
 ### Mobile 📱
-Application sometimes runs in it's own seperate environment and always run in fullscreen.
-You won't be able to tell if this is a native app or web app after adding to homescreen.
+- Application sometimes runs in it's own seperate environment and always run in fullscreen.
+- You won't be able to tell if this is a native app or web app after adding to homescreen.
+- Better performance when seperated from web browser.

 ### MacOS/Windows 💻🖥
-Launching the application this way without the web browser allows JobSite360 to run on it's own.
-Windows 7+ App includes it's own built Chrome Runtime Engine.
-MacOS uses the native WebView which is already decent.
+- Launching the application this way without the web browser allows JobSite360 to run on it's own.
+- Windows 7+ App includes it's own built Chrome Runtime Engine.
+- MacOS uses the native WebView which is already decent.

 **Why?**
 - JobSite360 Application can run on many platforms because it's built using Angular V14.